dbfit/dbfit/CONTRIBUTING.md

         vagrant plugin install vagrant-omnibus
         vagrant plugin install vagrant-vbguest

+4. It's possible to customize some settings for the VM setup.
+If you want to do that, please take a look at [`Vagrantfile`](test_vm/Vagrantfile) and [`vagrant_config_custom.rb.sample`](test_vm/vagrant_config_custom.rb.sample).
+The latter provides instruction how most Vagrantfile settings can be customized.

-4. If you want to provision Oracle database - download the setup package as described in 1st bullet of [ORACLE file](ORACLE.md).
+5. If you want to provision Oracle database - download the setup package as described in 1st bullet of [ORACLE file](ORACLE.md).

-5. Run every subsequent command from the `test_vm` folder:
+6. Run every subsequent command from the `test_vm` folder:

         cd test_vm

-6. Provision and start the vagrant VM:
+7. Provision and start the vagrant VM:

         vagrant up